[Relevant Documents: Written evidence to the Petitions Committee on pet theft, reported to the House on 16 June, 23 June and 27 July.]

 I understand from the Secretary of State that the response to the call for evidence on cat microchipping, which closed on 4 January, has been held up due to covid-19.
 While I understand that, I also call for all possible speed, because during lockdown people have been so much more reliant on their pets for company, as has been mentioned.
 My own mother-in-law, who lives in Wales, often only has her pet Jess for company.
 We Zoom as much as we can, but it is Jess who has been there for her as a constant companion in the covid world.
 Jess means so much the whole family, which is why I am pleased that the Secretary of State has reported that the Government are moving the situation along in the next three months with the consultation.

 I ask the Minister to give us an update on that, and I also ask for an update on when we will see legislation coming to Parliament.
-There is no doubt that the compulsory microchipping of dogs, which came in in 2016, has worked, but I believe that it can be improved through the updating of ownership details, and that it is now time for cats to be treated equally in the eyes of the law, which could massively help when it comes to prosecuting and proving pet theft.
+There is no doubt that the compulsory microchipping of dogs, which was introduced in 2016, has worked, but I believe that it can be improved through the updating of ownership details, and that it is now time for cats to be treated equally in the eyes of the law, which could massively help when it comes to prosecuting and proving pet theft.

 It is a pleasure to serve under your chairmanship, Sir David, and indeed to be speaking again in Westminster Hall.
 It is a privilege to follow my hon.
 Friend the Member for South East Cornwall (Mrs Murray) and I also pay tribute to my hon.
 Friend the Member for Ipswich (Tom Hunt) for his opening remarks.